-Per Facebook group ” Americans living in/considering moving to Germany ” ~4000 members
+Per Facebook group ” Americans living in/considering moving to Germany ” now over 5000 members

 About 30% less, especially cheeses, wurst and alcohol, not beef, that’s higher.
 There is almost no hormones or antibiotic in meats.
 Food quality in Germany (Aldi, Lidl, Edeka, Norma) is like shopping at an (expensive) American health food store, but paying discount prices.
 Germany is pork country, that and chicken is affordable.
 Update Corona crisis: There has been an uptick recently of meat prices

 Rent is comparable, or less, except large cities like Munich (most expensive), Frankfurt, Cologne, Berlin etc. .
 House prices are higher, mainly because of the material and high lot/ land prices.
 Down payment is 10 to 15% (US 3 to 5%).
 Home loan interest rates are lower in Germany, like 2.5% (no mortgage interest deduction), and it depends on your credit rating.